-NOTE: Beginning with the X21.A CSO, all proposers are required to submit Volume 4: Company Commercialization Report (CCR), Volume 5: Contractor Certification Regarding Provision of Prohibited Video Surveillance and Telecommunications Services and Equipment, Volume 5: Foreign Ownership or Control Disclosure (Proposers must review Attachment 3: Foreign Ownership or Control Disclosure to determine applicability), and Volume 6: Fraud, Waste and Abuse training.
+NOTE: All proposers are required to submit Company Commercialization Report (CCR) (Volume 4), Contractor Certification Regarding Provision of Prohibited Video Surveillance and Telecommunications Services and Equipment (Volume 5), Foreign Ownership or Control Disclosure (Offerors must review Attachment 3 to determine applicable; if applicable must be completed and included in Volume 5), and Fraud, Waste and Abuse training (Volume 6).

 When the offeror creates the proposal cover sheet, the system will assign a proposal number.
 Record it for future reference.
 The proposer may modify the proposal cover sheet and add or remove documentation until the solicitation closes.
 After upload to DSIP, click the "Verify Technical Volume" icon to ensure the proposal does not exceed 25 slides.
-AF will only consider pages within the limit during technical evaluation.
+AF will only consider slides within the limit during technical evaluation.